vidjil/vidjil/doc/dev-server.md

 This variables are defined inside `docker/.env-default` and can be set in `docker/.env`.

 You can also change some docker behavior as volume declaration or ports by modifying `docker-compose.override.yml` file.
-Each declaration in this file will be take into account as an overload of default values setted in `docker-compose.yml` file.
+Each declaration in this file will be taken into account as an overload of default values set in `docker-compose.yml` file.

 Running the following command will automatically download any missing images and start the environment: